Hi, I'm Justin

 A FIRST-GENERATION COLLEGE GRADUATE

 I met the love of my life in my mid-twenties and we moved to West Michigan in 2012.
 I majored in History at Grand Valley State University.
 I then continued studies at Central Michigan University and earned a Masters in American History.
-After graduation, I returned to Grand Valley State University, where I have been teaching undergraduate classes in American History, Liberal Education, and Multi-Cultural Diversity in the United States.
+After graduation, I returned to Grand Valley State University, where I have taught undergraduate classes in American History, Liberal Education, and Multi-Cultural Diversity in the United States.

 MY COMMITMENT TO WEST MICHIGAN